Is Your Teen Typical, or Troubled?

-According to the U.S. Surgeon General’s Report on Mental Health and Children, 11 percent of youth between the ages of 9-17 have a major mental illness.
+According to the U.S. Surgeon General’s Report on Mental Health and Children, 11 percent of youth between the ages of 9 and 17 have a major mental illness.
 That’s close to 4 million kids.
 A similar number suffer from less serious mental health problems.
 And in both cases, the problems go mostly undiagnosed.

-The American Psychiatric Foundation, a charitable and educational arm of the American Psychiatric Association, has launched a program for high schools, meant to help teachers and counselors learn to identify the warning signs of mental illness, so that they can point teenagers towards help.
+The American Psychiatric Foundation, a charitable and educational arm of the American Psychiatric Association, has launched a program for high schools to help teachers and counselors identify the warning signs of mental illness and point teenagers towards help.

 As a parent, you can help, too.
 Here are some of the things to look for: